Skip to main content

 The long-term cardiovascular impact of GHS therapy in otherwise healthy adults or those with age-related GH decline remains an area requiring more extensive, rigorously controlled clinical trials.
 Current evidence suggests that GHS, by promoting a more natural GH release, may avoid some of the adverse effects associated with direct, high-dose exogenous GH administration.
 The pulsatile nature of GH release induced by GHS is thought to be a protective mechanism, allowing for physiological feedback loops to remain intact.

 The interplay between GHS, IGF-1, and various cardiovascular markers is complex.
 For example, while IGF-1 generally has atheroprotective effects, its sustained excess can lead to cardiac remodeling.
-Therefore, careful monitoring of IGF-1 levels, along with other such as blood pressure, lipid profiles, and glucose metabolism, is essential in individuals undergoing GHS therapy.
+Therefore, careful monitoring of IGF-1 levels, along with other cardiovascular risk factors such as blood pressure, lipid profiles, and glucose metabolism, is essential in individuals undergoing GHS therapy.

 A comprehensive approach to assessing cardiovascular outcomes would involve evaluating: